olesyapro888/Statistical_Analysis_Liner_Model_automotive-industry_R_T-test/README.md

 T-tests allows to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 PSI.

-According to the calculated p-value of 0.06028 higher than 0.05 for all manufacturing lot.
+According to the calculated p-value of 1 higher than 0.05 for all manufacturing lot.
 So, it is not right to reject the null hypothesis.
 The mean is 1498 which is close from the population mean.

 ![image](https://user-images.githubusercontent.com/68247343/136715709-59b7fcbb-103a-428f-a92c-a07a1a7815f7.png)

-For the  manufacturing lot1, p-value of 1 higher than 0.05.
-So, it is not right to reject the null hypothesis.
+For the  manufacturing lot1, p-value of 1.58 x 10-11 is lower than 0.05.
+So, it is right to reject the null hypothesis.
 The mean is 1500 which is the same as the population mean.

 ![image](https://user-images.githubusercontent.com/68247343/136715711-b2a5d4f5-48f0-429b-ae59-e5680cc3f856.png)

-For the  manufacturing lot2, p-value of 0.062 higher than 0.05.
-So, it is not right to reject the null hypothesis.
+For the  manufacturing lot2, p-value of 0.006 is lower than 0.05.
+So, it is right to reject the null hypothesis.
 The mean is 1500.02 which is close from the population mean.

 ![image](https://user-images.githubusercontent.com/68247343/136715716-33d99185-76c1-49fa-b3a4-2c8ec7069c0c.png)

-For the  manufacturing lot2, p-value of 0.04168 is lower than 0.05.
-So, it is right to reject the null hypothesis.
+For the  manufacturing lot2, p-value of 0.1589 is higher than 0.05.
+So, it is not right to reject the null hypothesis.
 The mean is 1496.14 which is close from the population mean.

 ![image](https://user-images.githubusercontent.com/68247343/136731523-09cdf315-170c-4f27-a3d0-3c1a7bd46658.png)